-Dwane Thomas, host of the Visual Latin series, is back with WordUp! a vocabulary video based upon Greek and Latin roots.
+Dwane Thomas, the host of the Visual Latin series, is back with WordUp! a vocabulary video based upon Greek and Latin roots.
 This video course bears no resemblance to other courses teaching Latin and Greek roots!
 Dwane’s teaching style is a cross between a lecture and stand-up comedy.
 His presentations are set against continually changing backgrounds that illustrate the lessons.
 These are great fun to watch!

 While all of this is very entertaining, WordUp! adds reinforcement with free online quizzes and practice tools at their “Quizlet” page.
 All of these are used online rather than printed out except for the test which offers both options.
 For each lesson, there are online flashcards, a number of practice exercises, two games, and a test.